LinuxTutorialsUbuntu

 sudo apt install redis-server

 Redis provides a PHP extension to work with PHP.
 Here we will cover the installation of Redis Extension of PHP from source compilation and using an apt repository.
-The following command will install and set up Redis extension with PHP:
+The following command will install and set up the Redis extension with PHP:

 sudo apt install php-redis